melekes/homeonrails.com/content/post/2016-07-05-on-the-importance-of-unification.markdown

   way.
 "Uu, I could do something different."
 You might even spend half an hour playing with a few lines of code... and it's kind of a waste of time to do it, but worse, when you come back to the program later, you have to recreate that thought process.
+Rob Pike

 > Preferable to have just one way, or at least fewer, simpler ways.
+Rob Pike

 {{< youtube id="rFejpH_tAHM" >}}